Casablanca: Literature

-Francesco Cavalli's L'Ormindo is a 17th-century Venetian opera set between Anfa and Fes.
+Francesco Cavalli's L'Ormindo is a 17th-century Venetian opera set between Anfa and Fez.
 Driss Chraïbi's novel The Simple Past takes place in Casablanca.
 Mohamed Zafzaf lived in Maarif while writing and teaching at a high school.
 Lamalif, a radical leftist political and cultural magazine, was based in Casablanca.

 Casablanca's International Book Fair is held at the fair grounds opposite Hassan II Mosque annually in February.